 Wrap-Up: Yes, You Should Use an HBA

 Want to scale up?
-Make your VM manage your drives directly?
-Avoid janky SATA cards?
+Want your VM to manage your drives directly?
+Tired of janky SATA cards dropping disks under load?
 Then an HBA flashed to IT mode is a must.
 Pair it with an expander if you’re going big.
 Use the right cables.
-And your home media server just leveled up.
+And your home media server actually scales.